top of page

 Sun, 12 Apr: Day of Mindfulness at Tram Tich Nunnery.

-Mon, 13 Apr: Explore the city (District One); Pay respects at the memorial to Thich Quang Duc
+Mon, 13 Apr Lazy morning; Pay respects at the memorial to Thich Quang Duc; Flight to Hue

-Tue, 14 Apr: Flight to Hue; Visit Temple Tu Hieu; Pay respects at the Ancestral Altar; Evening Practice
+Tue, 14 Apr: Early morning Practice; Visit Temple Tu Hieu; Pay respects at the Ancestral Altar; Evening Practice

-Wed, 15 Apr: Early Morning Sitting; Qigong by the Perfume River; Personal Practice; Dharma Talk & Dharma Sharing
+Wed, 15 Apr: Early Morning Practice; Visit Tam Binh Center; Personal Practice; Dharma Talk & Dharma Sharing

-Sat, 18 Apr: Lazy Morning; Afternoon visit with the Abbot at Tu Duc Monastery
+Sat, 18 Apr: Early Morning Sitting/Walking on Beach; Afternoon visit with the Abbot at Tu Duc Monastery

 Sun, 19 Apr: Day of Mindfulness at Tram An Nunnery